 After that fight, everyone in the school feared Jim.
-When he asked favours from his classmates, they rarely denied.
+When he asked for favors from his classmates, they rarely denied it.
 He bullied his classmates into giving him their lunch, money, and belongings.

 Resources are the keys to survival and reproduction.
-Humans acquire resources through work, stealing, trickery or aggression.
-This is why, when you open any history textbook, all you read about is conquests, invasions, and battles.
+Humans acquire resources through work, stealing, trickery, or aggression.
+This is why, when you open any history textbook, all you read about are conquests, invasions, and battles.

 Since gaining resources boost the chance of their reproductive success, males are especially driven to seek and acquire resources.

 Jim’s aggressive nature deterred potential attackers who could have gone after what he had.
 Since no one could bully him, he was able to guard his own resources.
 He formed a gang with a bunch of other boys to ensure that nobody could overpower them.

 When you obtain resources, the next important step is to ensure that you don’t lose them to your competitors.
 Violence and aggression over resources have been the primary source of conflict between family members, spouses, and even nations.

 Individuals and groups of people that are able to guard their resources are more likely to survive and reproduce.